ishanpaul99/Anvil-Time-Series/README.md

 # Anvil-Time-Series
-An Anvil web app integrated with a Colab-trained model to predict future stock prices for any company over user-defined time periods.
+An Anvil web app powered by a Colab-trained LSTM model for forecasting financial time series based on user-selected stock symbols and future time ranges.